Monitoring Device Driving Permit (MDDP) BAIID

 - A driver under age 18 is not eligible for an MDDP

-- An offender is ineligible for and MDDP if his/her driver's license is otherwise invalid; if death or great bodily harm resulted from DUI arrest; or if he/she has previously been convicted of reckless homicide or aggravated DUI that resulted in a death.
+- An offender is ineligible for an MDDP if his/her driver's license is otherwise invalid; if death or great bodily harm to another resulted from DUI arrest; or if he/she has previously been convicted of reckless homicide or aggravated DUI that resulted in a death.

 - A commercial driver's license holder may be eligible for an MDDP for driving noncommercial vehicle if he/she is a first offender; however, an offender may not operate a commercial vehicle.